-If your child needs to take on-going medication e.g. for asthma,epilepsy etc, please come into school and discuss your child’s requirements with the Welfare Officer, Deputy Head or Head.
-You will be asked to contribute to a Care Plan outlining your child’s medical needs, the dose and timing of medication and what action should be taken in an emergency.
-If the medical need is complex the school nurse will be invited to give advice.
-The medicine must be prescribed by a doctor and the Care Plan signed by the child’s parent or carer.
+If your child needs to take on-going medication e.g. for asthma,epilepsy etc, please come into school and discuss your child’s requirements with the Welfare Officer, Deputy Head or Head Teacher.
+You will be asked to contribute to a Medical Care Plan outlining your child’s medical needs, the dose and timing of medication and what action should be taken in an emergency.
+The medicine must be prescribed by a Doctor/Nurse and in its original container.
 The Care Plan and medication will be kept in the Welfare Room and administered under the supervision of an adult.

 If your child becomes ill or sustains any injury at school, they will be given first aid by staff.
 If it is deemed necessary parents will be asked to come to the school to collect their child.